dxinteractive/dendriform/DESIGN-NOTES.md

 - immutable parcels
   - Problem: they inherently force unnecesary ancestor rerenders
+  - Problem: React's "pass things down as props and let children decide when to update" is a bit flawed, as child components have to then have a bunch of non-declaritive and difficult to test code to determine if their shouldComponentUpdate() code is good, rather than just letting children opt in to the type of updates they're interested in in a single place
+             (e.g. like mobx!)
+             (e.g. "this component only cares about meta.error!
+ONLY UPDATE IF THAT BIT CHANGES")
   - Solution: share an unchanging ref to the form instance instead, from there opt in to binding to React's reactions.
 Let entire layers of data not cause updates if the data at that level isnt actually used by the user for super performance (e.g. like mobx!)
+  - Solution: provide a hook for each type of data to access (value. vs each type of meta), so usage is fine grained enough that re-renders can be reduced heaps WITHOUT touching shouldComponentUpdate() and duplicating the "I want to use this" type code that shouldComponentUpdate() or React.memo() normally wants you to write

 - meta stored LITERALLY on each parcel:
   - Problem: leads to a difficult api for accessing these